Grenfell Tower fire: Public inquiry

 One day after the fire broke out, Prime Minister Theresa May announced a public inquiry into the causes of the fire.
 Two weeks later, Sir Martin Moore-Bick was appointed to lead it.
 He pledged that the inquiry would be "open, transparent and fair".
 The inquiry will run alongside the criminal investigations.

 On 15 August 2017, Theresa May announced the terms of reference, accepting in full Moore-Bick's proposals.
 The inquiry plans to examine the cause and spread of the fire, the adequacy and enforcement of building regulations and fire protection measures, the actions of the council and KCTMO prior to the fire, and the responses of the London Fire Brigade, council and national government.
 Labour Party politicians and some survivors called for the inquiry to include a broader examination of national social housing policy, which was not included in the terms of reference.
 The inquiry's public hearings started on 14 September 2017.

 The first report (Phase 1) from the inquiry was officially published on 30 October 2019, but had been leaked and publicised during the press embargo.
 Originally due in spring 2019, the date was pushed back to October.
 Moore-Bick told survivors the timing disappointed him.

 Moore-Bick's report affirmed the exterior cladding was the primary reason the fire spread out of control, and that it did not comply with the building regulations.
-He praised the "courage and devotion to duty" of the firefighters but argued LFB suffered from "significant systemic failings" and that incident commanders were not trained to deal with a failure of compartmentalisation of this scale.
+He praised the "courage and devotion to duty" of the firefighters but argued LFB suffered from "significant systemic failings" and that incident commanders were not trained to deal with a failure of compartmentation of this scale.
 The report was welcomed by survivors.
 On 6 December, Dany Cotton announced she would retire earlier than planned.

 The inquiry resumed with Phase 2 on 28 January 2020.
+The final report was published on 4 September 2024.
+The inquiry formally closed on 10 February 2025.
+The Government published its response and recommendations on 26 February 2025.

 Equality and Human Rights Commission report

-The Following Grenfell report (March 2019) observes that children who witnessed the fire, or who have lost a friend or part of their family, don't know where or how to access help because the services are not available.
+The Following Grenfell report (March 2019) observes that children who witnessed the fire, or who have lost a friend or part of their family, did not know where or how to access help because the services are not available.

 The EHRC report expressed particular concern around the placing of disabled people, including wheelchair users, on upper storeys of tower blocks without any consideration about how they could escape in a fire or other emergency.
 The report considered disabled people had faced discriminatory treatment amounting to breaches of the right to life, the right to safe, adequate housing; and the right to freedom from cruel, inhuman and degrading treatment, further noting that degrading treatment continued after the fire with disabled people being housed in inaccessible premises.